vinooMj/hyperledger-_CBDC_notes/gRPC.md

 The diagram below illustrates the overall data flow for 𝐠𝐑𝐏𝐂.

 Step 1: A REST call is made from the client.
-The request body is usually in JSON format.
+The request body is usually in JSON format..

 Steps 2 - 4: The order service (gRPC client) receives the REST call, transforms it, and makes an RPC call to the payment service. gPRC encodes the 𝐜𝐥𝐢𝐞𝐧𝐭 𝐬𝐭𝐮𝐛 into a binary format and sends it to the low-level transport layer.